scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 implemented through clever external modules.

-The process of developing the Python programming language, its syntax, is unique because it is very transparent, proposed changes are evaluated from various angles and discussed on public mailing lists, and the final decision takes into account the balance between the importance of envisioned use cases, the burden of carrying more language features, consistency with the rest of the syntax, and whether the proposed variant is the easiest to read, write, and understand.
-This process is formalised in Python Enhancement Proposals --- PEPs_.
+The process of developing the Python programming language, its syntax, is very transparent; proposed changes are evaluated from various angles and discussed via *Python Enhancement Proposals* --- PEPs_.
 As a result, features described in this chapter were added after it was shown that they indeed solve real problems and that their use is as simple as possible.